Why You Should Hire a Designer Before a Contractor

 Why Start with Design?

-Without a clear design plan, contractors are left guessing, and interpreting, and using THEIR descretion which leads to a less-than-optimal result.
+Without a clear design plan, contractors are left guessing, and interpreting, and using THEIR discretion, which leads to a less-than-optimal result.
 Your contractor is there to EXECUTE the design, not CREATE the design.

 What Happens During the Design Process?